zkutasi/adventofcode-2019/README.md

 * Part2 added more instructions only basically.
 Also read carefully, WHEN the instruction pointer has to remain, basically it changes only once for every operation, but it changes once.

 ## DAY 6
+* Part1, build a tree data structure with a simple recursive algorithm
+* Part2, as the example shows and one can feel it, this is a find-the-common-ancestor problem, easy if you have built the data structure

 ## DAY 7